ZhengPeiRu21/mod-individual-progression/README.md

 * Isle of Quel'Danas Progression
 * Playerbots support

-For a complete list of changes, please see [here](https://github.com/ZhengPeiRu21/mod-individual-progression/wiki/List-of-Changes).
+For a complete list of changes, please click [here](https://github.com/ZhengPeiRu21/mod-individual-progression/wiki/List-of-Changes).
+For a list of the progression tiers, please click [here](https://github.com/ZhengPeiRu21/mod-individual-progression/wiki/List-of-Progression-Tiers).

 Options are provided that allow changes to the player experience, based on preference.
 Please see the config file.